FAQ (for Secondary Schools)

 First and Second Rounds of the Programme

-A19: The activities approved should be implemented and completed in accordance with the schedule specified in the application form.
-Should a school be unable to complete the activities as scheduled, it should submit a change request (https://www.it-lab.gov.hk/en/crform.php) with strong justifications to amend the activities completion date.
+A: The activities approved should be implemented and completed in accordance with the schedule specified in the application form.
+Should a school be unable to complete the activities as scheduled, it should submit a change request (https://eform.cefs.gov.hk/form/dpo022/en/) with strong justifications to amend the activities completion date.
 Upon approval of the request, the school can continue to receive funding for the activities.

 Others